gustavonp/roo-recipes/content/recipe/paprika-schnitzel.md

 7. Pour the mixture over the steaks and let them cook for no longer than 3 minutes.

-> Best served with rice and potatoes.
-Try adding some of the sauce all over the potatoes as well.
+<blockquote class="with-roo">Best served with rice and potatoes.
+Try adding some of the sauce all over the potatoes as well.</blockquote>